Our Car Accident Attorneys Represents Victims & Their Families Across California

 The most important things you can do to support your car accident injury claim are to report your accident and receive immediate medical care.
 A police report and an official diagnosis are both crucial aspects of nearly every car accident case.

-When you are at the emergency room or at your doctor’s appointment, describe your symptoms in detail, including the pain you feel and your inability to perform certain tasks like normal.
+When you are at the emergency room or your doctor’s appointment, describe your symptoms in detail, including the pain you feel and your inability to perform certain tasks like normal.
 Having these details included on your medical chart can back up your assertions of pain and suffering later while giving the most accurate picture of your condition possible.

 Follow all doctor’s orders, even if it means missing work or activities you once enjoyed.
 Avoid discussing your condition, your accident, or your possible case with anyone, especially on social media.